 How many times can I enter?

-You can enter this category more than once.
+You can enter this category as many times as you want to.

 What is the category entry fee?

 £30 for each video entry.